Mayank009/readme/README.md

 ### gameManager.onShowRewardedVideoAds()

 This method starts the video ad on top of the game.
-The game should pause at this time and all sound effects should be stopped for the ad to play
+The game should pause at this time and all sound effects should be stopped for the ad to play.

 ```